daviddwlee84/personal-website/content/en/home/piecework.md

   date_start = "2018-09-11"
   date_end = "2019-05-28"
   description = """
   I used Matlab to process and analysis EEG raw data.
-And do some visualization and animaiton on it.
+And do some visualization and animation on it.
   """

 [[experience]]